-No earlier than 6 months and no later than 1 month before expiry, the Registrar will send a notice of approaching expiry to the registered owner (section 50(2) and rule
+No earlier than 6 months and no later than 1 month before expiry, the Registrar will send a notice of approaching expiry to the registered owner (section 50(2) and rule 31(1)).

-31(1)).
-The notice includes Form T8 on which the request for renewal should be made.

 A notice does not need to be sent if renewal has already been effected (rule 31).